cc32d9/cc32d9_ideas_for_EOSIO/Short_Finality_in_EOSIO.md

 fault tolerance (surviving up to 1/3-1 of active block producers acting randomly or abusively).

-ClarionOS team has published an [enhancement for the consensus algorithm](https://edenos.notion.site/Fixing-Consensus-and-Improving-Irreversibility-44b3e92abeca4da0a07c0167287a6945), and this document covers its application to EOSIO blockchain.
+Steven Watanabe from ClarionOS team has published an [enhancement for the consensus algorithm](https://edenos.notion.site/Fixing-Consensus-and-Improving-Irreversibility-44b3e92abeca4da0a07c0167287a6945), and this document covers its application to EOSIO blockchain.